openp2p-cn/openp2p/README.md

 Benefit from lightweight, it easily supports most of major OS, like Windows, Linux, MacOS, also most of CPU architecture, like 386、amd64、arm、arm64、mipsle、mipsle64、mips、mips64.

 ### 6. Efficient
 P2P direct connection lets your devices make good use of bandwidth.
-Your device can be connected in any network environments, even supports NAT1-4 (Cone or Symmetric),UPNP,IPv6.
+Your device can be connected in any network environments, even supports NAT1-4 (Cone or Symmetric),UDP or TCP punching,UPNP,IPv6.
 Relying on the excellent congestion algorithm of the Quic protocol, high bandwidth and low latency can be obtained in a bad network environment.

 ### 7. Integration
 Your applicaiton can call OpenP2P with a few code to make any internal networks communicate with each other.